At M&S Bank we work hard to help you stay one step ahead of fraudsters and on this page

 If this happens, contact your network provider straight away.
 If you can't get through, contact your bank to remove the phone number from your account.

-Criminals are using the coronavirus outbreak as an opportunity to try to steal money.
+Criminals are using the Covid-19 outbreak as an opportunity to try to steal money.

-Find out more about the latest coronavirus scams we're hearing about.
+Find out more about the latest Covid-19 scams

-If you think you've been targeted by a coronavirus scam, report it to Action Fraud.
+If you think you've been targeted by a coronavirus scam, report it to Action Fraud (link opens

 Tax year scams